 Well, maybe just a teeny-tiny bit, but way less than knee replacement, cholecystectomy, or angioplasty.
 Most patients say things like ". . . it really don't hurt too awful" and ". . . soon after I was done crying, I started laughing."

 Does Dr. Schechterman accept assignment of my Federal Medicare™ plan?

 Yes.
 Please contact our team with your questions regarding your Medicare plan (or any other plan).
 We'll help you make sense of your many options.

-Please note we no longer participate in "medicare primary replacement or advantage plans" which are not Federal Medicare™ plans but private HMO's.
+Please note we no longer participate in "medicare primary replacement or advantage plans" which are not Federal Medicare™ plans but for-profit HMOs.